dotnet/sign/README.md

 # Authenticode Signing Service and Client

-This project aims to make it easier to integrate authenticode signing into a CI process by providing a secured API for submitting artifacts to be signed by a code signing cert held on the server.
+This project aims to make it easier to integrate Authenticode signing into a CI process by providing a secured API for submitting artifacts to be signed by a code signing cert held on the server.
 It uses Azure AD with two application entries for security: